Robert H. Mealey

 - Texas A&M University, College Station, TX, Residency 1995 (Equine Medicine)

-Theileria equi (Babesia equi) is an apicomplexan protozoan parasite that is a cause of the disease equine piroplasmosis.
+Theileria equi is an apicomplexan protozoan parasite that causes the disease equine piroplasmosis.
 T. equi is transmitted by ticks, and once in the horse, the parasite infects red blood cells resulting in their destruction.
-Infected horses develop fever, lethargy, anorexia, anemia, and in severe cases, death.
-Importantly, surviving horses are infected for life, and these persistently infected horses become reservoir sources of infection for other horses.
+Infected horses can develop fever, lethargy, anorexia, anemia, and in severe cases, death.
+Importantly, horses are infected for life, and these persistently infected horses become reservoir sources of infection for other horses.
 The disease occurs worldwide and is endemic in tropical, subtropical, and some temperate regions.
 It is estimated that only 10% of the world's horses reside in regions free of the disease, which is reportable to the World Organization for Animal Health.
 The disease is currently not considered endemic in the U.S., and the goal for U.S. regulatory agencies is to avoid becoming an endemic region.
 As a result, movement of T. equi positive horses is restricted in the U.S. Horses testing positive are denied entrance into the U.S., and domestic horses that test positive must be quarantined for life, euthanized, or if applicable, exported back to the country of origin.
-The majority of our recent collaborative work has been devoted to the critical evaluation of strategies for treatment, clearance, and determination of transmission risk for horses involved in the current outbreak of equine piroplasmosis in the United States.
-Our work to identify a consistently effective therapeutic drug regimen for clearance of this parasite, along with planned work to identify mechanisms to overcome drug resistance, represent lines of research that will improve the welfare of horses in the U.S. and throughout the world.
-Currently funded research is also focused on dissecting antibody and cell-mediated immune responses in horses that have been cleared of T. equi infection and to determine if these responses can prevent re-infection and/or clinical disease.
-This information will be critical for the development of protective vaccines which could play an important role in future T. equi control strategies in the U.S. and worldwide.
+The majority of our recent collaborative work has been devoted to evaluating strategies for treatment, clearance, and determination of transmission risk.
+Currently funded research is focused on identifying protective antibody responses and vaccine development, which could play an important role in future T. equi control strategies in the U.S. and worldwide.

-Dr. Mealey is a founding faculty member of the Washington State University College of Veterinary Medicine’s Equine Infectious Diseases Research Program (EQUID).
+Dr. Mealey is a founding director of the Equine Infectious Diseases Research Program (EQUID), and is the Robert B. McEachern Distinguished Professor of Equine Medicine.